jeetsukumaran/DendroPy/doc/sumtrees.rst

         No sources of support specified or could be found.
 Please provide the path to at least one (valid and existing) file containing non- parametric or MCMC tree samples to summarize.

+    You can now delete the original downloaded archive and unpacked directory if you want.

 How to Use the Program
 ======================